Aptacode/MimeTypeLib/README.md

 ```

 ### Adding MimeTypes
-The main library's sourcecode is generated from a text file containing a list of MimeTypes, users can modify the list, build & run the SourceCodeGenerator project and then overwrite 'MimeTypeGroups.cs' and 'MimeTypeExtensions.cs' using the generated files to add statically typed MimeTypes to the library.
+The main library is generated from a text file containing a list of MimeTypes, users can modify the list, build & run the SourceCodeGenerator project and then overwrite 'MimeTypeGroups.cs' and 'MimeTypeExtensions.cs' using the generated files to add statically typed MimeTypes to the library.
 https://github.com/Timmoth/Aptacode.MimeTypes/blob/master/CodeGenerator/mimetypes.txt

 Alternatively users can modify add new MimeTypes & modify existing ones at runtime using the static MimeTypes class.